ataibarkai/SemanticType/Readme.md

-The `Overtyped` Protocol
+The `TypeBurrito` Protocol
 ========================

 Purpose
 -------
-`Overtyped` is a protocol that enables the quick creation of types that wrap other types -- thereby increasing **code safety** and **code clarity**.
+`TypeBurrito` is a protocol that enables the quick creation of types that wrap other types -- thereby increasing **code safety** and **code clarity**.

 Examples
 --------

-For `String`-containing `Overtyped` types:
+For `String`-containing `TypeBurrito` types:

-	struct Name: Overtyped {
+	struct Name: TypeBurrito {
 		var value: String = ""
 	}

-	struct SQLQuery: Overtyped {
+	struct SQLQuery: TypeBurrito {
 		var value: String = ""
 	}